 Nutritional needs may vary from strain to strain, but having those base line nutrients will save you a lot of trouble.

 This is a reason why many growers love organic living soil.
 Good quality oil contains all sorts of micro-nutrients that are broken down by roots and microbes within the soil itself.
 With nutrient rich living soil you may even need to use less fertilizer.

 The plant in the photo is showing signs of an iron deficiency (and a few others as well).
 It was caused by a pH that was too high which locked out several nutrients.

 Using too much fertilizer can also cause problems that would result in yellow leaves with burnt looking tips.
 Fixing over fertilized cannabis plants is simple.
 Flushing the soil with water will remove the build up of nutrients in the soil.

 The cotyledons are the first set of leaves on a seedling.
 They are flat, broad, rounded, and don’t look like typical cannabis leaves.
 In most cases, these leaves will turn yellow and fall off a few weeks into your grow.

 Leaves that aren’t getting enough light might begin to yellow.
 If you can’t find a way to manipulate the plant to allow light to penetrate to these leaves, you can just remove them.

 Isolated yellow leaves can show up during the growing process.
 These are usually caused by the grower accidentally snapping a leaf the week earlier.

 During the last few weeks of flower, some leaves will naturally turn yellow as the plants reach their final stage of life.
 Like leaves changing in the fall, the plant is now focused on reproduction and putting nutrient resources into seeds or flowers.
-As long as you have an unpollinated female cannabis plant you will only get flowers.

 This guide will answer many questions about growing cannabis, like the following...